AcademySoftwareFoundation/foundation/digital_assets/README.md

 Released under the ASWF Digital Assets License v1.0 (available at https://aswf.io/licenses/aswf_digital_assets_license_v1.1.txt)
 ```

-You can also use a license identifier in the custom SPDX "LicenseRef-" format, such as the following.
-Please note that this license is not currently on the SPDX License List, so this identifier uses the "LicenseRef-" prefix and will not be independently recognized by scanning tools.
+The ASWF Digital Assets licenses have been added to the [SPDX License List](https://spdx.org/licenses) (both [v1.0](https://spdx.org/licenses/ASWF-Digital-Assets-1.0.html) and [v1.1](https://spdx.org/licenses/ASWF-Digital-Assets-1.1.html)), so you can also use a [short-form SPDX License Identifier](https://spdx.dev/ids), such as the following:

 ```
-SPDX-License-Identifier: LicenseRef-ASWF-Digital-Assets-1.1
+SPDX-License-Identifier: ASWF-Digital-Assets-1.1
 ```